The Agribusiness Project

 - Provided environmental screening on project activities;

 - Tracked project progress on activities and performance indicators;

-- Identified value chain clusters with respect to regions, and value chain actors including producers, processor, market agents and service providers; and
+- Identified value chain clusters with respect to regions, and value chain actors including producers, processor, market agents, and service providers;

-- Located exact location and other relevant particulars of project beneficiaries and grantees.
+- Located exact locations of project beneficiaries and grantees.

-In conjunction with the GIS maps, the CNFA team initiated the development of a Geographical Information based Decision Support System.
-This system is available on and offline for project data management to provide centralized information and make it readily available to all relevant stakeholders.
+The CNFA team also initiated the development of a Geographical Information-based Decision Support System, available on- and offline for project data management to provide centralized information readily available to all relevant stakeholders.